rizdaprasetya/midtrans-mobile-merchant-server--php-sample-/readme.md

 So the response is just the same as the payment response from Midtrans Payment API.

 ## How to use
-Upload these to your host, and make sure the url '[your server endpoint]/charge' can be accessed from the mobile app.
+Upload these to your host, and make sure the url `[your server endpoint]/charge` can be accessed from the mobile app.

 ## Notes
 This is just for basic implementation reference, in production, you should implement your backend more securely.